-Below you can find manifests that address a number of common use cases and can be your starting point in exploring Beats deployed with ECK.
+In this section you can find manifests that address a number of common use cases and can be your starting point in exploring Beats deployed with ECK.
 These manifests are self-contained and work out-of-the-box on any non-secured Kubernetes cluster.
 They all contain three-node Elasticsearch cluster and single Kibana instance.
 All Beat configurations set up Kibana dashboards if they are available for a given Beat and all required RBAC resources.

-These examples are for illustration purposes only and should not be considered to be production-ready.
+The examples in this section are purely descriptive and should not be considered to be production-ready.
 Some of these examples use the

-kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/1.2/config/recipes/beats/metricbeat_hosts.yaml
+kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/2.11/config/recipes/beats/metricbeat_hosts.yaml

-kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/1.2/config/recipes/beats/filebeat_autodiscover.yaml
+kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/2.11/config/recipes/beats/filebeat_autodiscover.yaml

-kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/1.2/config/recipes/beats/filebeat_autodiscover_by_metadata.yaml
+kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/2.11/config/recipes/beats/filebeat_autodiscover_by_metadata.yaml

 Pod is in

-kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/1.2/config/recipes/beats/filebeat_no_autodiscover.yaml
+kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/2.11/config/recipes/beats/filebeat_no_autodiscover.yaml

 Deploys Filebeat as a DaemonSet with the autodiscover feature disabled.
 Uses the entire logs directory on the host as the input source.
 This configuration does not require any RBAC resources as no Kubernetes APIs are used.

-kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/1.2/config/recipes/beats/stack_monitoring.yaml
+kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/2.11/config/recipes/beats/stack_monitoring.yaml

 Deploys Metricbeat configured for Elasticsearch and Kibana Stack Monitoring and Filebeat using autodiscover.
 Deploys one monitored Elasticsearch cluster and one monitoring Elasticsearch cluster.
 You can access the Stack Monitoring app in the monitoring cluster’s Kibana.

-kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/1.2/config/recipes/beats/heartbeat_es_kb_health.yaml
+kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/2.11/config/recipes/beats/heartbeat_es_kb_health.yaml

-kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/1.2/config/recipes/beats/auditbeat_hosts.yaml
+kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/2.11/config/recipes/beats/auditbeat_hosts.yaml

 Deploys Auditbeat as a DaemonSet that checks file integrity and audits file operations on the host system.

-kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/1.2/config/recipes/beats/journalbeat_hosts.yaml
+kubectl apply -f https://raw.githubusercontent.com/elastic/cloud-on-k8s/2.11/config/recipes/beats/packetbeat_dns_http.yaml

 Deploys Packetbeat as a DaemonSet that monitors DNS on port